ItsHarper/nushell.github.io/commands/docs/random_uuid.md

 ## Flags

- -  `--version, -v {int}`: The UUID version to generate (1, 3, 4, 5, 7).
+ -  `--version, -v <int>`: The UUID version to generate (1, 3, 4, 5, 7).
 Defaults to 4 if not specified.
- -  `--namespace, -n {string}`: The namespace for v3 and v5 UUIDs (dns, url, oid, x500).
+ -  `--namespace, -n <string>`: The namespace for v3 and v5 UUIDs (dns, url, oid, x500).
 Required for v3 and v5.
- -  `--name, -s {string}`: The name string for v3 and v5 UUIDs.
+ -  `--name, -s <string>`: The name string for v3 and v5 UUIDs.
 Required for v3 and v5.
- -  `--mac, -m {string}`: The MAC address (node ID) used to generate v1 UUIDs.
+ -  `--mac, -m <string>`: The MAC address (node ID) used to generate v1 UUIDs.
 Required for v1.

 ## Input/output types: